chef/chef-web-docs/content/ctl_chef.md

-If a custom skeleton cookbook is located on a macOS desktop (and in this example, the `chef_generator` cookbook is simply a copy of the same cookbook that ships in ChefDK), the following command will use the skeleton cookbook at the custom location to generate a cookbook into the repository from which the `chef` command is run:
+If a custom skeleton cookbook is located on a macOS desktop (and in this example, the `chef_generator` cookbook is simply a copy of the same cookbook that ships in Chef Workstation), the following command will use the skeleton cookbook at the custom location to generate a cookbook into the repository from which the `chef` command is run:

 ``` bash
 $ chef generate cookbook --generator-cookbook ~/Desktop testcookbook